Mirages: On Anthropomorphism in Dialogue Systems: Anthropomorphism

 \subsection{Human Factors}

-Research has shown that the process of anthropomorphising is mostly mindless \cite{kim2012anthropomorphism}: it does not reflect the user's thoughtful belief that a computer has human characteristics, but is rather automatic and encouraged by cues in their interfaces.
+Research has shown that the process of anthropomorphising is mostly mindless ~\cite{kim2012anthropomorphism}: it does not reflect the user's thoughtful belief that a computer has human characteristics, but rather it is automatic and encouraged by cues in their interfaces.
 According to \citet{epley-etal-2007-on} anthropomorphism may be a default behaviour, which is corrected as people acquire more knowledge about an object.
-They further argue that on a cognitive level, humans anchor their knowledge to their own experiences and indiscriminately apply it to inanimate objects---that is, in order to make sense of an artefact, we map our own lived experiences onto it.
-This anthropocentric knowledge is easily accessible but can be corrected by learning more about the object.
+They further argue that on a cognitive level, humans anchor their knowledge to their own experiences and indiscriminately apply it to inanimate objects---in order to make sense of a being or artefact, we map our own lived experiences onto it and assume they experience the world in the same way we do.
+That is, anthropocentric knowledge is easily accessible and applicable, but applications of it can be corrected with greater knowledge of the object.
 This may explain why the tendency to anthropomorphise is strongest in childhood, as adults have more knowledge about the world.
 This cognitive phenomenon is then compounded by two motivational determinants: \emph{effectance} and \emph{sociality} \cite{epley-etal-2007-on}.\looseness=-1

 Effectance refers to the need to interact efficiently with one's environment.
 By anthropomorphising systems we ascribe them (humanlike) intentionality which, in turn, reduces uncertainty and increases confidence in our ability to predict a system's behaviour.
 Sociality, on the other hand, refers to the need to establish connections with other humans, which can prime us to mentally construct systems as humanlike to fulfil a need for social connection.
 People suffering from chronic loneliness, a lack of social connection, or attachment issues may be more prone to anthropomorphising objects~\cite{epley-etal-2007-on}.
 For these reasons, dialogue systems have been proposed as a remedy for the loneliness epidemic~\citep{stupple-harris-2021-tech}.
-For instance, commercial virtual companion developers such as Replika.ai saw rises in product uptake in 2020 due to social safety measures such as forced isolation~\cite{metz-2020-riding,liu2022hanging}.\looseness=-1
+For instance, commercial virtual companion developers such as Replika.ai saw rises in product uptake in 2020 due to social safety measures such as forced isolation~\cite{liu2022hanging,metz-2020-riding}.\looseness=-1

 While these elements of the human psyche explain our inclination to personify systems, \citeauthor{epley-etal-2007-on}'s theory does not speak to the qualities of the artefacts themselves that make them anthropomorphic and more prone to be personified.